kendallmiller/kendallmiller.github.io/_posts/2021-11-1-focus-on-time-to-market-first.md

 # Focusing on Reducing Latency

 The critical common thread I've seen in successful Lean adoption has been a focus on reducing cycle time.
 In manufacturing the value of this is nearly self-evident: the faster you go from order to shipped, the faster you get revenue and the more revenue you can generate per month.
-In tech, the gains can be softer to see because we're selling goods we don't have to build per-customer.
+In tech, the gains can be softer to see because we're selling goods we don't have to build per customer.

 I've seen two major areas where focusing on _delivering value to the customer faster_ has paid off for our business: